usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 ```
 name:<name>
 version:<version>
+nwa_verion:<version of the protocol supported>
-id:<a id to identify the running instance of the emulator>
+id:<an id to identify the running instance of the emulator>
 commands:<string separated by commas of the implemented commands>
 user_defined...
 ```

-`name`, `version`, `id` and `commands` are mandatory.
+`name`, `version`, `nwa_version`, `id`,  and `commands` are mandatory.

 The id is needed to identify the emulator since users can start multiples instances of the same emulator on the same system.

-The commands allow the client to know what is supported by the emulator.
+The `commands` field allow the client to know what is supported by the emulator.

 ### EMULATION_STATUS